Tiebout sorting in online communities: The strategic setting

 This is quite a different result to Schelling and similar work.
-It demonstrates that integrated online communities can be tipped to segregated, \emph{\`{a} la} Schelling, but without any change in the ratio of one group to the other or even when the ratio becomes more favourable towards the group that ends up leaving.
+It demonstrates that in a world where ``locations'' do not have capacity constraints, integrated communities can be tipped to segregated, {\`{a} la} Schelling, but without any change in the ratio of one group to the other or even when the ratio becomes more favourable towards the group that ends up leaving.
 In other words, we observe a levels effect in preferences in addition to a ratio effect.
 Thus, the view that an online platform has become ``too A" or ``too B" can be triggered by an increase in the absolute numbers of one group or the other, even though relative diversity has remained the same.

-\section{Evolutionary Dynamics and Tipping Sets}
+\section{Evolutionary dynamics and tipping sets}

-We now suppose the model is the stage game of a repeated interaction.
+We now suppose that the above model is the stage game of a repeated interaction.
 Time is discrete, begins at $t = 0$, and continues forever.
 Each period, one individual is randomly selected (each with equal probability of $1/N$) to update their online platform choice.
-This one-at-a-time revision protocol is known as \emph{asynchronous learning} \citep{BinmoreSamuelson:1997:JET, Blume:2003:GEB}.
+This one-at-a-time revision protocol is known as {\it asynchronous learning} \citep{BinmoreSamuelson:1997:JET, Blume:2003:GEB}.
 When afforded a revision opportunity, we assume that the chosen individual takes a best-response to the current state.
-This revision protocol and behavioral rule pair makes the standard evolutionary assumption that better-performing actions are no worse represented next period.
-As time progresses, population behavior is evolving.
-Our interest is in what happens in the long run.
-To assist in this we will exploit the fact that our model is a \emph{potential game} \citep{ShapleyMonderer:1996:GEB}.
-A game is a {potential game} if the change in each player's utility from a unilateral deviation can be derived from a common function, referred to as the game's \emph{potential function}.
+This revision protocol and behavioral rule pair satisfies the standard evolutionary assumption that better-performing actions are no worse represented next period.

+Since our interest is in long run outcomes, we wish to track population behavior as it evolves.
+To assist in this we will exploit the fact that our model is a {\it potential game} \citep{ShapleyMonderer:1996:GEB}.
+A game is a {potential game} if the change in each player's utility from a unilateral deviation can be derived from a common function, referred to as the game's {\it potential function}.

+To see how our model is a potential game, we note that each of the pairwise interactions $\GAA, \GAB$, and $\GBB$ are potential games and as such, by a result in \cite{Neary:2011:MGG}, so is the model as a whole, with potential equal to the sum of potentials of each two-player interaction.
+More specifically, $\Gcal$, is a potential game with potential function $\rhostar : \Omega \to \Real$, where for any state $\omega \in \Omega$,